tog2moushigo/ctf/README.md

 ## Attention

-<font color="Red">This repository contains writeups so be attentive to spoilers !!</font>
+This repository contains writeups so be attentive to spoilers !!

 ## Structure of directories